 The biggest change in Mooresville is the completion of home-improvement retailer Lowe’s 400,000-square-foot corporate campus, which houses the company’s headquarters.
 The campus currently employs 1,500 and anticipates 8,000 employees in more than 2 million square feet of space once the project is completed.
 Economic developers have called the Lowe’s campus the most significant industrial project ever built in southern Iredell County.

 Residentially, Crescent Resources continues to develop The Point, a Nantucket-style community at the tip of Brawley School Road with a private golf course designed by Greg Norman, a clubhouse and swimming pool.
 Several of the cedar shake and stone houses overlooking the lake cost more than $5 million.

-On Main Street across from a proposed rail-line stop, the former Burlington Industries plant on Main Street, vacant since 1999, is being converted into a 600,000-square-foot motorsports business park called Victory Lane Mills.
+On Main Street across from a proposed rail-line stop is the former Burlington Industries plant on Main Street.
+Vacant since 1999, the plant is being converted into a 600,000-square-foot motorsports business park called Victory Lane Mills.
 Also downtown is a new 30,000-square-foot public library with a $2 million gift from Lowe’s.

 Depending on where you live in the Mooresville area, students attend classes in either the Mooresville Graded School District or the Iredell-Statesville School District.
 The latter, which serves the area outside the Mooresville city limits, opened its fifth high school, Lake Norman High, in 2002.

 With continued growth of homes and the Lowe’s corporate campus, Mooresville is making many significant road improvements.